rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-08-05-team-species+-says-hello.md

 Last but not least - we both are mothers :-)

+Here you can see us with our coaches, Tomasz & Piotr:
  <img src="http://i.imgur.com/vDcbsMr.jpg" width="600" title="Here you can see us with our coaches, Tomasz & Piotr">

 OK, and now a few words about our project.